 This week I met a fellow woman business owner for coffee.
 Having a community and connections is something I work to cultivate in my life and business.
 My community enriches me and inspires me.

 In the cafe, we talked about our year, what we accomplished & what still didn’t get done, and the things we want to focus on for next year.
-We shared resources.
-We shared ideas.
+We shared resources and ideas.
 We shared laughs and talked about our kids.

-So clicked the link in the email to the website, found the Contact page and sent a note.
+So I clicked the link in the email to the website, found the Contact page, and sent a note.

 That was almost four years ago!
 And here we sit still connecting.
 I love that this woman took a chance on meeting someone new, me.
 It was kinda like a blind business date.
 I could have been crazy, but I’m sure she checked out my website and my social profiles.
-Through the years we have helped each other, had drinks with each other and built a community out of our little meeting.
-Was so good to see you Holly G.
+Through the years we have helped each other, had drinks with each other, and built a community out of our little meeting.
+It was so good to see you Holly G.

 I’ll not only reach out to someone local, I reach out to people online too.
 With Zoom, you can stay connected without being on the same coast!
 I’m part of a group of women who found each other in a Facebook group.
 We splintered off and created a mastermind group.
 We met every two weeks for a year.
 And we’ve met in person a few times too.